Floating brings deep relaxation and stress reliefRelaxation is essential to our physical and mental health. When you relax, you can enjoy life.

-The thing is, we have inherited these states.
+However the thing is, we have inherited these states.
 We have the same physiology.
-What were evolutionary benefits are now rarely necessary or useful, and can have a negative impact on our quality of life.
+What were evolutionary benefits are now rarely necessary or useful, and furthermore can have a negative impact on our quality of life.

-Many of us have hooked the stress reaction into situations where it is not appropriate, situations which are common in our modern life.
-The consequence is we live in an ongoing state of emergency.
+Many of us have hooked the stress reaction into situations where it is not appropriate, even situations which are common in our modern life.
+Consequently we live in an ongoing state of emergency.

 Stress causes the brain to release hormones like cortisol and adrenalin, as if a sabre-tooth tiger is coming to eat us.
-This increases muscular tension, especially around the neck and shoulders, lifting the rib cage and leading to breathing with the upper chest.
+This increases muscular tension, especially around the neck and shoulders, often resulting in us lifting the rib cage and breathing with the upper chest.